jlevydev/panfactum/packages/internal-docs/engineering/getting_started/setup/index.md

 ### Installation Notes

 `podman`

-- Some of our tools expect `podman` instead of `docker` for container management.
-Fortunately, `podman` has a compatible API, so we can just use `podman` as a `docker` drop-in.
-To do this, globally alias `docker` to `podman` .

-  - Ensure that you do not already have `docker` installed your system.
-If it is installed, remove it.

-    - To find the location of `docker`, run `whereis docker`.

-    - Remember that sometimes, the `docker` install may be managed outside of your system package manager via Docker/Rancher desktop.

-  - Create a symlink (see [ln](https://man7.org/linux/man-pages/man1/ln.1.html)) from a location on your `PATH` (e.g., `/usr/local/bin/docker` ) to your podman binary.

 - Once you do the default `podman` install, you will need to follow [this guide](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) for enabling rootless podman.
 This enables you to run `podman` as a non-root user (e.g., without `sudo`) as well as utilize user-specific podman settings.